 Student misbehavior on school grounds can create difficult situations and potentially legal problems.
-If a student breaks the law in some way, law enforcement officers often handle the matter.
-But if it’s a matter of school discipline, it will be in the hands of school administrators.
+If a student breaks the law somehow, law enforcement officers often handle the matter.
+If it is a matter of school discipline, it will be in the hands of school administrators.

 Student Codes of Conduct

-- Excessive truancy
+- Excessive truancy (missing school days)

 - Leaving school campus without permission